As I faked extroversion, I climbed the corporate ladder, but my stress soared and my health degraded. Here’s what I wish

 In retirement, I’ve had the opportunity to reflect, learn, and recognize some of my actions that worked at times, as well as those that I should have changed.
 Now I can pass on these lessons to other introverts so they have a better chance of succeeding in corporate America, without the trauma, stress, and pain I endured.

 Frankly, I think some of my tips will apply to extroverts as well.
-Besides, it certainly would help the more outgoing and boisterous to better understand their more reserved, thoughtful coworkers.
+Besides, by reading this article, it certainly would help the more outgoing among us to better understand their introverted coworkers.

 1. Embrace your introversion.

 You’re not a “broken extrovert” as some people and websites claim.
 Introverts, we must move from shame to confidence.
 Confidence often comes from self-awareness and then acceptance.
 Learn about your introversion (read Quiet and blogs like this one).
 Consider how you can use planning and downtime to lean on your strengths.
 As an introvert, you bring thoughtfulness, balance, creativity, organization, care, and determination to the workplace.
 You must start seeing yourself as a valuable person whose voice must be heard.
 “Quiet” shouldn’t mean “silent” on issues that are important to you.